Page Content

 Eligibility

-• Underrepresented students who have earned a bachelor's degree within the past three years, or seniors about to graduate in a biomedical science discipline who are planning to pursue a Ph.D. degree in biomedical science.
-This program is funded by the National Institutes of Health (NIH).
-The program follows the definition of underrepresented individuals defined by the NIH National Institute of General Medical Sciences and considers underrepresented individuals as those belonging to these groups:
+• Students who have earned a bachelor's degree within the past three years, or seniors about to graduate in a biomedical science discipline who are planning to pursue a Ph.D. degree in biomedical science.

 • Students who are willing to make a full-time, personal commitment to the program similar to that of a first-year graduate student.